 6. Rural Tourism Focus must be on something to see, something to do and something to buy.

-10. Rural tourist should be educated to act “Responsibility” and should respect human and natural heritage of host community.
-Tourist should be sensitized towards cultural values, social norms and traditions.
+10. Rural tourists should be educated to act “Responsibility” and should respect the human and natural heritage of the host community.
+Tourists should be sensitized towards cultural values, social norms, and traditions.